Frequently Asked Questions About Math Placement:

 Placement is made at the end of the test.
 You will get a printout.
 Please keep this and/or record the result for future reference.

 · If you get a “prereq” error when trying to schedule, you were not placed to take this class.
 You were probably placed for MATH020 (Remedial Algebra I).
-For further information on your placement, come see one of our advisors at a make-up sessions.
+For further information on your placement, come see one of our advisors at a make-up session.